murtazashabbir53/DBMS_MiniProject/README.md

 # DBMS_MiniProject

-_Project On Library Management System:- Every student registered as a member in this Library, will be tracked/stored in our Database
+ # Project On Library Management System using _JAVA Language_:- Every student registered as a member in this Library, will be tracked/stored in our Database
--